juliesymons/juliesymons/GettingStarted.md

 #### cct-io Sensors

 The `cogio` folder of the tutorial has examples that use the Sensors provided by the `cogio` library.
-The sensors used in these tutorials include ColorImage, ColorMovie, GrayscalMovie, ColorWebcam,  For example, the `BackgroundSubtraction` example, the `ColorMovie` Sensor API feeds one frame into a *tensor field* for each step (or cycle) of the *compute graph*.
+The sensors used in these tutorials include `ColorImage`, `ColorMovie`, `GrayscalMovie`, and `ColorWebcam`.
+In the `BackgroundSubtraction` example, the `ColorMovie` Sensor API feeds one frame into a *tensor field* for each step (or cycle) of the *compute graph*.
 The `cogio` library also supports a variety of image file formats and binary files.

 #### cct-nn Sensors